VegaDeftwing/OpGuidesHugoSrc/content/webdev.md

 [From 3b1b:](https://www.youtube.com/watch?v=ojjzXyQCzso)

-* Resturcture things to go from Concrete to Abstract, not the other way around; Show patterns & exmaples, before going to the symbolic and abstract
+* Restructure things to go from Concrete to Abstract, not the other way around; Show patterns & examples, before going to the symbolic and abstract
-* Go reallly esoteric, specific - it builds a loyal auidance
+* Go really esoteric and specific - it builds a loyal audience
-* Do not start with definitions - let people think they could have come to those definitons themselves
+* Do not start with definitions - let people think they could have come to those definitions themselves
 * Start with motivating problems

 From [https://mastodon.social/@zensaiyuki/102683452946911475](https://mastodon.social/@zensaiyuki/102683452946911475)